ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <nick> :blah blah blah"

-Sent as a reply to the [`WHOIS`](#whois-message) command, this numeric is used for extra human-readable information on the client with nickname `<nick>`.
+Sent as a reply to the {% command WHOIS %} command, this numeric is used for extra human-readable information on the client with nickname `<nick>`.
 This should only be used for non-essential information that does not need to be machine-readable or understood by client software.

 {% numericheader RPL_LISTSTART %}